 Let us start this article with a disclaimer.
-In no way is our advice supposed to replace the essential guidance of a medical or mental health professional, and this is not a means to help you with issues that might be very pressing.
+In no way should our replace the essential guidance of a medical or mental health professional.
+Nor do owe claim to provide a means to help you with issues that might be very pressing.

 However, almost everyone will agree that often, our environments contribute to our cognitive functioning day in and day out.
 This is because to a certain extent, we are our environment, in that we couldn’t exist without it.